Phoenix Motorcycle Accident Lawyer

 A Duty of Care

-Your lawyer will need to start by establishing what is known as a “duty of care.”
+Your motorcycle accident lawyer will need to start by establishing what is known as a “duty of care.”
 This is the idea that in society, we owe others who could be affected by our actions a certain level of caution regarding the risk that our actions could create.
 In civil law, we can be shown to owe others a certain level of proactive effort to protect them from our actions and activities.

 When it comes to anything involving vehicles, it is relatively simple to describe the duty of care.
 Anytime anyone is on the road, there is a high level of risk of danger involved.
 That’s especially true knowing that the road is shared by everything from semi-trucks to motorcycles.